Sid Meier's Civilization 5 (PC)

 Note: This procedure involves editing a game file; create a backup copy of the file before proceeding.
 Use a text editor to edit the "config.ini" file in the game directory.
 Change the DebugPanel = 0 line to DebugPanel = 1.
 Start a new game and press ` or ~ and and a debug panel with various options will appear on the right side.
 For example, select the "Reveal All" option to view the full map.

-Complete the listed task to unlock the corresponding Steam achievement.
-To view your achievements and statistics in the Steam client, select "Community", then search for the "Sid Meier's Civilization 5 (PC)" game hub.
-Select the "View Stats" drop down option, then choose the option for your username's achievements.
+Follow the indicated steps to earn the corresponding Steam achievement.
+To view your achievement progress and stats, open the Steam client, select "Community", then search for the game hub for "Sid Meier's Civilization 5 (PC)".
+Click the "View Stats" option in the drop down list, then select the option that displays the achievements for your account.

 - A Magnificent Victory: Beat the game on any difficulty setting as Suleiman.